-I’m Peter and this blog is where I put some of my thoughts.
-I teach high school Technology and Economics.
+I’m Peter and I teach high school Technology and Economics.
 I work with my spouse at an international school in Taiwan.
 My son is a third culture kid who I love very much.
-I can be found on Identi.ca and Twitter, though I hope to eventually be using a personal web server and a related project I support is Diaspora.
-For now, I can be found at joindiaspora.com as petrock.
+I support Diaspora and now post there as petrock.
+I’m still a twit on Twitter but managed to give up Facebook – though it wasn’t easy.

 I taught in Cameroon, Lebanon, Canada and Egypt.
 Before that, I studied education at the University of Alberta, majoring in drama and minoring in social studies.
 I enjoyed my directing classes very much and succeeded in my acting and improvisation classes.
 So at the very least, perhaps I can act like I know how to teach. :)